Nayaeun/Forest-Cover-Type-Prediction/README.md

 * To contribute insights into the ecological factors influencing the distribution of different forest cover types.

 ## Methodology
-Our approach to achieving these objectives involved a comprehensive methodology:
+The approach to achieving these objectives involved a comprehensive methodology:

 1. Data Collection:
 Acquired a dataset containing 15,120 observations and 56 features with information on topography, soil type, and other environmental factors.